GW4-CAT PhD Supervisory Team

-The Wellcome Trust funded GW4-CAT PhD Programme Supervisory Pool will be restructured to take into account the terminology and definitions used at the three institutions within the partnership so that all concerned experience a level playing field.
+The Wellcome Trust funded GW4-CAT PhD Programme Supervisory Pool is structured to take into account the terminology and definitions used at the three institutions within the partnership so that all concerned experience a level playing field.

 Wellcome Trust GW4-CAT Research Training Fellow.

-The clinical PhD fellow will have full ownership of the project, act as PI and develop skills not only in research, but also as a research leader who will ultimately be developing an independent research career leading a research team.
+The clinical PhD fellow will have full ownership of their project, act as Principle Investigator and develop skills not only in research, but also as a research leader who will ultimately be developing an independent research career leading a research team.

 - A Senior Supervisor can also be Lead Supervisor, but not vice versa